qutip/qutip-tutorials/tutorials/rabi-oscillations.md

 This notebook demonstrates how to simulate the quantum vacuum rabi oscillations in the Jaynes-Cumming model, using QuTiP.
 We also consider the dissipative version of the Jaynes-Cumming model, i.e., the cavity and the atom are subject to dissipation.

+For more information on the theory behind the Master Equation Solver see [the documentation](https://qutip.org/docs/latest/guide/dynamics/dynamics-master.html#non-unitary-evolution).

 ### Package import